drangob/alternativetoqkd/docs/3-bitWriting/notes.md

 - RDRand is used as keystream k1.
 - Primary AES CTR mode keystream k2 is setup for random generation.
 - Secondary CTR mode keystream k3 is setup for encryption of the random bits.
-- -Key for secondary keystream is encrypted in AES-GCM with k2 and a in a keyfile.
+- - Key for secondary keystream is encrypted in AES-GCM with k2 and a in a keyfile.
 - AES CTR mode keystreams are keyed from Quantis (if available) and /dev/random